This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #PastaPerfection #CollectiveBias

 - 12 ounces Barilla Gluten Free Spaghetti 1 box

-- 1 pound large raw shrimp (21-25 count), shelled and de-veined, (if you want, keep the tail on for an attractive presentation)
+- 1 pound shrimp raw, large (21-25 count), shelled and de-veined, (if you want, keep the tail on for an attractive presentation)

 - 1 large shallot or 1/4 medium onion, chopped

-- 4 cloves garlic chopped, about 1 Tbsp minced garlic
+- 4 cloves garlic chopped, about 1 tablespoon minced garlic

 - 1/4 teaspoon red pepper flakes (optional)